Challenge The Bias™ Bridging Racial & Social Divisions without Shaming and Blaming

-Dr. Adolph Brown is an internationally renowned workplace and education diversity, inclusion, and equity speaker and authority.
+Dr. Adolph "Doc" Brown is an internationally renowned workplace and education diversity, inclusion, and equity speaker and authority.
 Dr. Brown is known as "the positive change agent of our day."
-The actualization of diversity and inclusion is Dr. Brown's life's work whereby ALL feel included, welcomed, and supported.
+The actualization of diversity and inclusion is Doc Brown's life's work whereby ALL feel included, welcomed, and supported.

 As a master teacher, Dr. Brown speaks on numerous topics, however, diversity and inclusion permeate everything he is and does.
 He followed in the footsteps of his professional role model, Dr. Kenneth Clark, who was instrumental in winning the Brown v.
 Board of Education (1954) landmark case.
 This case is acknowledged as one of the greatest Supreme Court decisions of the 20th century.
 His master's theses implemented the works of Drs.
 Nathan (pioneer of black studies programs in the U.S.) and Julia Hare.
 He describes parts of his life before becoming a clinical psychologist, university professor, and research scientist as one of humiliating racism, prejudice, and discrimination.
 As one of the pioneer research investigators of “The School to Prison Pipeline,” Dr. Brown knows that understanding structural inequities is only the start, however dismantling the foundations from which these structures are built leads to solutions.
 Dr. Brown demonstrates and explains "perception and perspective" like no other.
 He teaches how our life experiences and sensory input dictates how our brain cells connect and how our brain chemicals work.
 Many are astounded by his presentation and explanation of how these physical changes in the brain influence how we see the world and what we do.

 He is a servant-leader at heart, a life-long social justice advocate, and a career teacher & business educator.
 He is admired around the world for his simple and direct “Real Talk,” and powerful, universal, and timeless teachings.
 Dr. Brown is best known for inspiring all who hear him, to learn, laugh and lead, while as one of the most effective diversity and inclusion speakers, simultaneously reducing unconscious implicit bias at every turn.
-He is the leading provider of anti-bias training in business and educational equity training in K12 and higher education.
+He is the leading provider of anti-bias training in business and educational equity training in K12, Corporate America, law enforcement, and higher education.